hep-gc/cloud-scheduler/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See either the GNU General Public License or the Artistic License for more details.
+See either the GNU General Public License or the Apache v2 License for more details.

 You should have received a copy of the Apache v2 License with this software, in the file named "LICENSE".